Working With Children Check

 - You will receive your outcome and Working With Children Check number by email (or post if you don't have an email address).

 When you have received your Working With Children Check number, please submit the details for verification by the Office of the Bishop using the form below, or by providing the details to you Parish Secretary, who will forward them to the Office of the Bishop for verification.

 Once verified, you will be sent a Minister Engagement Form to formally authorise your ministry.

-If you have any questions regarding the use of the form, please contact Paul Mason, Coordinator of Liturgy, 02 4222 2462, or email the Liturgy Office.
+If you have any questions regarding the use of the form, please contact Paul Mason, Coordinator of Liturgy and Ministry, 02 4222 2462, or email the Liturgy Office.